Depression

 - Therapeutic relationship: Non-judgmental, empathetic communication; use therapeutic communication techniques

-- Medication education: Explain 2–4 week onset delay; do not stop abruptly; monitor for side effects; report increased suicidal thoughts during first weeks of therapy
+- Medication education: Explain delayed onset (often initial change after 2+ weeks and clearer mood benefit by about 4-8 weeks); do not stop abruptly; monitor for side effects; report increased suicidal thoughts during first weeks of therapy

 - Activity promotion: Encourage structured activity and exercise; combat anergia and avolition